 For the wainscoting, I created “boxes” or panels in different sizes but placed them symmetrically.
 I was surprised when my husband asked why they weren’t all the same size.

 On Friday, I posted a “How would you do it” poll in my Instagram stories to hear more opinions.
 I was surprised that the option of making all wainscoting panels the same size had won by two votes!
-Somehow I always imagined them in different sizes, and that is what I did it.
+Somehow, I always imagined them in different sizes, and that is what I did.
 If you voted for equal-sized panels, I would keep that in mind next time, I promise.

 What Else Happened During Week 3?